hydrocodes/hydRopclim/README.md

 ## 6. How to cite?

-Rau, P. 2021. hydRopclim: An R package for easy hydroclimatic calculations.
-GitHub repository: https://github.com/hydrocodes/hydRopclim
+Rau P, Castillon F, Bourrel L. 2022.
+A tool in R for easy hydroclimatic calculations.
+Advances in Science, Technology and Innovation (in press)

 ## 7. References: